GetUSB.info Logo

 They Hyper cable starts out at $27.99 USD at the time of this post.

 Last year, Google released the Titan security key.
-It can be used as ultra secure methods for two-factor authentication for some online services over USB-A, NFC, or Bluetooth.
+It can be used as an ultra-secure method for two-factor authentication for some online services over USB-A, NFC, or Bluetooth.
 Today, Google announced an updated USB-C key to the lineup, which will be available tomorrow from the Google Store for $40.

-The new USB-C key appears to have similar functionality to their previous model, all of which are built to the FIDO standard.
-The USB-C model lacks the NFC capabilities that its other two keys have, but this shouldn’t matter as the USB-C design is meant for you to plug it directly into your portable device, such as phone or ultra-thin laptop.
-That said, NFC is a bit moot.
+The new USB-C key appears to have similar functionality to its previous models, all of which are built to the FIDO standard.
+The USB-C model lacks the NFC capabilities that its other two keys have, but this shouldn’t matter much, as the USB-C design is meant to plug directly into modern devices such as phones, tablets, and ultra-thin laptops.
+In that context, NFC becomes largely unnecessary.

-Google’s new USB-C key is compatible with Android, Chrome OS, macOS, and Windows devices (Only the Bluetooth key works with iOS, and it requires the installation of Google’s Smart Lock app.)
-Like its previous keys, Google says the USB-C key’s firmware is permanently sealed into a secure element hardware chip, making the key more resistant to physical attacks.
+Google’s new USB-C key is compatible with Android, Chrome OS, macOS, and Windows devices.
+(Only the Bluetooth key works with iOS, and it requires the installation of Google’s Smart Lock app.)
+Like its previous keys, Google says the USB-C key’s firmware is permanently sealed into a secure element hardware chip, making the key more resistant to physical tampering and cloning attempts.

 Google partnered with security key-maker Yubico to manufacture its new USB-C key.
 Google’s key looks a lot like Yubico’s YubiKey 5C.
-Both keys are pretty similar, but Yubico’s keys support a few more protocols than Google’s Titan keys do, such as WebAuthn, so they might be the better option for some, depending on what you need.
+Both keys are similar in size and form factor, but Yubico’s keys support a wider range of protocols, including WebAuthn, which may make them a better fit for users with more advanced authentication requirements.

 Google’s other two Titan security keys were previously only available as a $50 bundle, but Google says you’ll be able to buy them individually starting tomorrow.
 The USB-A / NFC key will cost $25, while the Bluetooth key,